ENCCS/qas2025/content/day4.md

 Hands-on exploration of quantum computing applications in finance, focusing on Quantum Amplitude Estimation (QAE) and Classical Monte Carlo methods on quantum computers.
 This tutorial demonstrates practical financial modeling techniques using quantum algorithms.

-## Interactive tutorial: Quantum finance, Classical Monte Carlo on a QC, Quantum Amplitude Estimation (QAE)
+## Interactive tutorial: Quantum finance, classical Monte Carlo on a QC, Quantum Amplitude Estimation (QAE)
 **Speakers:** Björn Löfdahl & team
 **Time:** 16:30-17:30

 Introduction to quantum reservoir computing, a quantum machine learning paradigm that leverages the natural dynamics of quantum systems for computation.
 This session covers the theoretical foundations, potential advantages over classical reservoir computing, and current research directions in this emerging field.

-## PechaKucha Presentations
+## PechaKucha presentations
 **Time:** 17:30-18:00

 Short, dynamic presentations by participants sharing their research, projects, and fun projects.
 This interactive session provides a platform for networking and knowledge exchange.